Upcoming Club Events

 Coaches: Justin Brown & Tim Rabek

-The purpose of the soccer club is to be used as a pilot program to get soccer as a sanctioned sport in Gwinnett County schools.
-Therefore, this is a team that requires tryouts and where games are played against other middle schools finishing the season with a county tournament that will be held in March.
-A goal this year is to start a girls team as well as build on our boys team from last year.
+Purpose: The purpose of the soccer club is to be used as a pilot program to get soccer as a sanctioned sport in Gwinnett County schools.
+Therefore, this team requires tryouts and where games are played against other middle schools finishing the season with a county tournament.
+Our mission is to grow our players not only individually but as a team as well.
+More information about soccer club will be provided when students are permitted back in the building.

 Players will have to pay for jerseys and tournament fees, Amount of money, TBA